 - Extractigator & Extractigator Junior

 The Extractigator removes woody stems up to 2 inches in diameter.
-It can remove the roots of the plant.
 We also carry the Extractigator Junior, which can handle stems up to 1.5 inches in diameter.View the Extractigator

 - BigFoot attachment

-Both Extractigators come with the BigFoot attachment, which increases the footprint of the tool, allowing it to not sink into soft soils and providing increased leverage.
-This accessory is helpful when working with sandy, rocky, or soft soil conditions.View the BigFoot
+Both Extractigators come with the BigFoot attachment, which increases the footprint of the tool, allowing it to not sink into soft soils.
+This accessory is helpful when working with sandy, rocky, or soft soils.View the BigFoot

 - Uprooter & Uprooter Mini

 The Uprooter works well to remove small trees and other woody plants up to 2.25 inches in diameter.
 We also carry the Uprooter Mini, which can handle stems up to 1 inch in diameter.View the Uprooter

 Borrow planting equipment at no cost: